k1sul1/wordpress-theme-base/README.md

   - If your site has only one language, don't install Polylang, and just change `languageSlugs` option in `functions.php` to match your language.
 - [k1 kit](https://github.com/k1sul1/k1kit)
   - Makes the theme faster by utilizing transients.
 If you don't need transients, you don't need this either.
+  - Any (future) REST routes are created with it's API
   - Transients created by the plugin are somewhat manageable, but the plugin is still in early development.
 I use it in production in some sites, you do you.
+  - **Probably** becomes a hard requirement in the future as I move helpers and shit from here to there
 - The SEO Framework
   - Unlike Yoast, has no bloat, and has all the necessary features
   - Ensures that a `<title>` element always exists; WP frontpages often lack them.